pyconll/pyconll/README.md

 ### Contributing

 Contributions to this project are welcome and encouraged!
 If you are unsure how to contribute, here is a [guide](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) from Github explaining the basic workflow.
 After cloning this repo, please run `make hooks` and `pip install -r requirements.txt` to properly setup locally. `make hooks` setups up a pre-push hook to validate that code matches the default YAPF style.
 While this is technically optional, it is highly encouraged. `pip install -r requirements.txt` sets up environment dependencies like `yapf`, `twine`, `sphinx`, etc.

+For packaging new versions, please use setuptools version 24.2.0 or greater for creating the appropriate packaging that recognizes the `python_requires` metadata.

 #### README and CHANGELOG